ballerina-platform/module-ballerinax-googleapis.calendar/Package.md

     * Refresh Token
     * Refresh URL
     * Calendar ID
-  * In order to use listener address, resource id and channel id are additionally required.
-Address URL is url path of the listener.
-Channel id and resource id will be provided when channel is registered using watch operation.
+  * In order to use listener address is additionally required.
+Address URL is url path of the listener resource function.
+Expiration time is an optional parameter.
     * Address URL
-    * Resource ID
-    * Channel ID
+    * Expiration time

 ## Compatibility